 To see which is best for you, check out our article on the key differences between mattress pads vs. mattress toppers.

 What type of sheets will be least likely to slip?

 There are a variety of bed sheets on the market, and you may find that some materials are more prone to slip than others.
 Softer materials like satin, silk, and Egyptian cotton are highly likely to slip.

 You may consider materials that are less soft (but still comfortable), which can help reduce slipping greatly.
-These include linen sheets, organic cotton sheets, flannel sheets, and wool sheets.
+These include linen sheets, cotton sheets, flannel sheets, and wool sheets.
 These materials all have some grip to them and are less prone to slipping.